GarryStraitYT/GarryStraitYT/README.md

 </div>

-My main phone is running CrDroid 11.9 with SukiSU Ultra and MicroG.
+My main phone is running CrDroid 12.3 with SukiSU Ultra (self-built kernel!) and MicroG.
 I use it because of how liberating it is.
 ### More info will be added later